DataScience-ArtificialIntelligence/OOPsJava/DFSWebCrawler_DataRetreivalUsingHashMaps_PhoneModels/README.md

 2. (Assuming that the project has been cloned in a folder that resides in the desktop).
 Now the all the code is stored at path - user_name/desktop/folder_name/oops/src

-3. Run the FinalWebCrawler.java file that create a Output_DFS.txt file containing all the scraped data.
+3. Run the FinalWebCrawler.java file that create a PhoneModels.txt file containing all the scraped data.

 4. Run the IphoneDetailsStore.java file that prompts you to choose the file where the Iphone details exist. that file exists at path - user_name/desktop/folder_name/oops